Aboriginal Languages and cultures

 Cultural principles and protocols

-When it comes to teaching and learning Aboriginal Languages and Culture, it is essential for schools to work in partnership with their local Aboriginal community, in line with their local cultural principles and protocols.
+When teaching and learning Aboriginal Languages and Culture, it is essential that schools work in partnership with their local Aboriginal community, respecting the community cultural principles and protocols.

-To find out and develop more knowledge about cultural principles and protocols, schools can contact: their Local Aboriginal Education Consultative Group (AECG), Aboriginal education consultants within education sectors, local Aboriginal Land Councils and/or Aboriginal language centres.
+To learn more about local cultural principles and protocols, schools are encouraged to contact their Local AECG, Aboriginal education consultants, local Aboriginal Land Councils and/or Aboriginal Language Centres.

 Aboriginal Language and Culture Nests

-A Nest is a network of communities bound together by their connection through an Aboriginal Language.
+An Aboriginal Language and Culture Nest is a network of communities bound together by their connection to an Aboriginal Language.
+Each Nest strengthens local Language learning, cultural knowledge, and community partnerships.

-A Nest Footprint is a geographical location or a designated area in which schools may access Nest funding to teach the relevant Aboriginal Language and culture under the Nest structure.
+A Nest Footprint is a designated area in which schools can access Aboriginal Language and Culture lessons delivered by NSW AECG Language Educators.

 Aboriginal Language and Culture Nests are designed to provide a continuous learning pathway for Aboriginal students.
 The Language skills and knowledge of Aboriginal Language and culture holders and/or speakers from local Aboriginal communities is critical to the continuing development and support of teaching and learning in the Nests.